-(7) The political commitment of national governments to advance disaster risk reduction, as manifested in outcomes, is high and sustained momentum for action in the Asian Ministerial Conference on Disaster Risk Reduction held biannually since the World Conference on Disaster Reduction of 2005 should be strengthened.
+(7) The political commitment of national governments to advance disaster risk reduction is high and sustained momentum for action in the Asian Ministerial Conference on Disaster Risk Reduction held biannually since the World Conference on Disaster Reduction of 2005 should be strengthened.

-(8) Since the Manila Call for Action of Parliamentarians of 2008, parliamentarians from all the regions of the world have met and amplified the Call, resulting in more parliamentarians appreciating the importance of disaster risk reduction and climate change adaptation, relevant laws passed in certain countries, and an advocacy kit for parliamentarians jointly published by UNISDR and the Inter-Parliamentary Union (IPU).
+(8) Since "The Manila Call for Action of Parliamentarians of 2008," parliamentarians from all the regions of the world have met and amplified the Call, resulting in more parliamentarians appreciating the importance of disaster risk reduction and climate change adaptation, relevant laws passed in certain countries, and an advocacy kit for parliamentarians published jointly by the Inter-Parliamentary Union (IPU) and the UNISDR.